MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/migrate-azure-analysis-services-to-powerbi-premium.md

 Power BI has evolved into the leading platform for both self-service and IT-managed enterprise business intelligence (BI).
 With exponential growth in data volumes and complexity, Power BI customers demand enterprise BI solutions that scale to petabytes, are secure, easy to manage, and accessible to all users across the largest of organizations.

-For over two decades, Microsoft continues to make deep investments in enterprise BI.
+For over two decades, Microsoft has continued to make deep investments in enterprise BI.
 AAS and SQL Server Analysis Services (SSAS) are based on mature BI data modeling technology used by countless enterprises.
-Today, that same technology is also at the heart of Power BI data models.
+Today, that same technology is also at the heart of Power BI datasets.

 > [!NOTE]
 > In this article, the terms data model, semantic model, BI model, tabular model, database, and Power BI dataset have the same meaning.
-For consistency, this article commonly uses the term *data model*.
+This article commonly uses the terms *data model* for AAS model and *dataset* for Power BI model.

 In recent years, Microsoft has taken great strides to deliver AAS capabilities to [Power BI Premium](https://powerbi.microsoft.com/power-bi-premium/).
 To that end, Power BI instantly inherited a large ecosystem of developers, partners, BI tools, and solutions that were built up over decades.
 Today, the full set of Power BI Premium workloads, features, and capabilities now results in a modern, cloud BI platform that goes far beyond comparable functionality available in AAS or SSAS.

-Many customers have Power BI reports that [live connect](../connect-data/desktop-report-lifecycle-datasets.md) to AAS.
+Today, many customers have Power BI reports that [live connect](../connect-data/desktop-report-lifecycle-datasets.md) to AAS.
 Naturally, these customers are asking whether there's an opportunity to consolidate by hosting their data models alongside their reports in Power BI.
 They often ask questions like:

 - Does all the AAS functionality we depend on work in Power BI?
 - Is Power BI backwards compatible with AAS tools and processes?
-- What other capabilities are available only in Power BI?
+- What capabilities are available only in Power BI?
 - How do we compare costs between AAS and Power BI?
 - Why is Microsoft converging enterprise and self-service BI?
 - How do we migrate from AAS to Power BI Premium?